Deepak780/Log_Analysis/README.md

 	pip install python-psycopg2
 	```
 8. Download the repository of [Log Analysis]() project and unzip it into the vagrant folder.
-9. Download the [data here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip)and unzip it into the vagrant folder.
+9. Download the [data here](https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip) and unzip it into the vagrant folder.
 10. To load the data:

 	```